CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/chaliceinteraction.md

         result(ItemStack, int)
         ```

     - `#!groovy FloatArrayList`.
 Sets the chance to consume fluids from the Chalices.
 Requires exactly 2.
-(Default `null`).

         ```groovy
         component(FluidStack)